Will long-term travel hurt your career prospects?

 Team building

-How easy will it be to return to a corporate career after long-term travel?
+How easy will returning to a corporate career after long-term travel be?

-Comparing our skills and experiences (gained both during our corporate careers and as entrepreneurs who travel full-time) with those required to remain relevant in the Fourth Industrial Revolution, we strongly believe that our chances are actually pretty good, especially when it comes to employers that truly value diversity.
+Comparing our skills and experiences (gained during our corporate careers and as entrepreneurs who travel full-time) with those required to remain relevant in the Fourth Industrial Revolution, we firmly believe our chances are pretty good, especially for employers who value diversity.
 We believe that the right employer

 • see this as a point of difference to other candidates.

-While it will always come down to how one presents a career choice in resumes and interviews, we believe WE (as a community of full-time travellers, entrepreneurs or risk-takers of any other kind) have a lot to offer to a future employer.
+While it will always come down to how one presents a career choice in resumes and interviews, WE (as a community of full-time travellers, entrepreneurs, or risk-takers of any kind) have much to offer a future employer.

 If you are interested in further information about the world of tomorrow and its implications for the workforce of the future, here is some of the most insightful and thought-provoking material we have come across during our research: